Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Alternating groups as expanders

 To finish the proof, we repeat the argument from part (i) and see that the Cayley graphs of $\Alt(p^7-1)$ with the generating set $\{\rho, \tau, w\}$ are expanders.
-Since these elements can be expressed as short words on $\gamma$ and $\rho$, we can see that the Cayley graphs of $\Alt(p^7-1)$ with respect to $\{ \gamma, \rho\}$ are also expanders. \end{proof} \begin{remark} It is possible to track the constants in the argument above and obtain bounds for the spectral gap of the resulting expander graphs.
-A quick computation bounds gap by $10^{-3}$ when $p$ is sufficiently large. \end{remark}
+Since these elements can be expressed as short words in $\gamma$ and $\rho$, we infer that the Cayley graphs of $\Alt(p^7-1)$ with respect to $\{ \gamma, \rho\}$ are also expanders. \end{proof} \begin{remark} It is possible to track the constants in the argument above and obtain bounds for the spectral gap of the resulting expander graphs.
+A quick computation bounds the gap by $10^{-3}$ when $p$ is sufficiently large. \end{remark}